Here, I will talk about SAST in secure SDLC. Also, I will show you 3 reasons to integrate it into a DevSecOps pipeline.

 Fact #2: vulnerabilities found later are more expensive to fix

-Here's what IBM System Science Institute reports about the relative cost of fixing the vulnerability:
+Here's what the IBM System Science Institute reports about the relative cost of fixing the vulnerability:

-Different sources present this graph slightly different.
+Different sources present this graph slightly differently.
 However, the overall statistics are the same: defects found later are more expensive to fix.

 Absolute values depend heavily on many factors: how critical the vulnerability is, how complex it is to patch vulnerable components, etc. Vulnerabilities, as errors, can cost thousands, hundreds of thousands, or even millions of dollars.